Help organize your fellow workers!

 Important: all comments, stories, and testimonials are kept in complete confidence and will never be shared beyond the central organizing team except with your prior consent.
-We're grateful for all submissions that are shared with us.
+We're grateful for all submissions you choose to share.

 Knowledge is power

-Organizers have had hundreds of conversations with you - our fellow TAs, RAs, Sessionals, and grads across campuses - about your experiences working and studying at UW.
-Both eye-opening and enlightening, these discussions have strengthened our understanding of the breadth and depth of issues facing UW academic workers, including where challenges are shared, significantly overlap, or are unique to different areas.
+Volunteer organizers have had hundreds of conversations with you - our fellow TAs, RAs, Sessionals, and grads across campuses - about your experiences working and studying at UW.
+Both eye-opening and enlightening, these discussions have strengthened our collective understanding of the breadth and depth of issues facing us as academic workers at UW, including where challenges are shared, significantly overlap, or are unique to different areas.
 This has helped us, in turn, to improve the drive as we go, while also setting us up to hit the ground running after certification.
 Because we'll need to keep the momentum going for the important task of negotiating our first collective agreement; having a prior deep understanding of members’ most pressing issues helps ensure they're effectively raised at the bargaining table and increases the chance that the most positively impactful changes will be secured ASAP.
 Finally, it helps the union community to stay in touch and attuned to the needs of members, through connections forged over many hundreds of conversations over many months.

 5. Share your skills

 Do you have some time to spare?
 Even a half hour here and there helps!

 - Assist at outreach events and organizing activities: